-In this paragraph, I am going to tell you about bellow pump connectors.
-Firstly pump connectors are made to be installed near mechanical equipment to help with vibration, absorb small pipe movements.
+In this article, I am going to tell you about bellow pump connectors and flow liners.
+Mechanical equipment usually needs a pump connector.
+Futhermore, this helps with vibration, absorb small pipe movements.
 And to provide flexibility during installation.
-Furthermore, the bellows is made for maximum flexibility and fatigue resistance.
+In addition to, for help with flexibility, and fatigue resistance use bellows.
 Additionally standard configurations include limit rods to react to the pressure thrust or compression for vacuum conditions.
 Finally bellows pump connectors installed on the pump to absorb motion.
-Additionally Contact Us for a quote or more information.

 - Sizes 1-1/2” through 24”

 - Design Conditions: full vacuum to 150 and 300 psig at 500°F

 - Compact design with maximum flexibility and extended life

 Standard configurations include limit rods to react the pressure thrust or compression for vacuum conditions.
 Limit rods with flow liners help with the most difficult applications.
 Standard configurations are available from inventory.
 Consult the factory for non-standard designs involving special materials or design conditions.

 Bellows pump connectors are designed to connect piping to mechanical equipment that has thermal growth or mechanical movement.
 Limit rods are an necessary part of the design to prevent over extension or compression.
 Therefore, install the rods lose for full benefit.
 The rigid anchor must be capable of reacting the pressure thrust and the spring force of the bellows.
 Bellow pump connectors are a type of metal expansion joints.